The 1.0kg Dry Chemical ABE Fire Extinguisher is small, but highly effective at putting out a broad range of small fires.

 The 1.0kg Dry Chemical ABE Fire Extinguisher offers protection against the following kinds of fires:

-- Class A – Caused by normal combustibles like wood, paper, cloth, plastic or rubber
+- Class A – Normal combustible materials such as wood, paper, cloth, plastic or rubber products

-- Class B – Fires involving combustible liquids such as petrol, oil paint and solvents
+- Class B – Fires involving combustible flammable liquids such as petrol, oil paint and solvents

-- Class E – Fires where the ignition source contains electrical equipment such as motors, switchboards and electrical appliances
+- Class E – Fires where the ignition source contains Electrically Energised Equipment like motors, switchboards and electrical appliances

 Where should I avoid using this fire extinguisher?